Ziping-Ye/Ziping-Ye.github.io/_teaching/teaching1.md

 collection: teaching
 type: "Undergraduate teaching assistant"
 permalink: /teaching/teaching1
-venue: "University 1, Department"
+venue: "Pennsylvania State University, Department of Computer Science and Engineering"
 date: 2014-01-01
-location: "City, Country"
+location: "State College, Pennsylvania, United States"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.